Modeling Binary Lenses and Sources with the BAGLE Python Package: Results

 Visually, the residuals improve when fitting a model with either a circular or elliptical orbital motion (as compared to the linear approximation), which is more closely aligned with the true nature of the mock dataset.

 Furthermore, the reduced chi-squared ($\bar{\chi}^2$) values are summarized in Table~\ref{tab:chi}, and capture the quality of the fits.
 In our reduced chi-squared test, we calculated the degrees of freedom by subtracting the number of fitting parameters from the total number of astrometric and photometric data points.
 The best-fit model with linear orbital motion has a $\bar{\chi}^2 = 3.2$.
-The linear model overestimates the analytical uncertainties on the dataset.
 On the other hand, the best fits with circular and elliptical orbital motion have $\bar{\chi}^2 = 1.3$ and $\bar{\chi}^2 = 1.0$; these values indicate that the models with circular and elliptical orbital motion significantly improve our fitting results, and the residual difference between observed and fitted data is almost consistent with the error variance for the elliptical orbit model.

-From our reduced chi-squared test, we conclude that incorporating Keplerian orbital motion into BAGLE is necessary to create best-fit models with good fitting for complex lightcurves.
+From our reduced chi-squared test in Table \ref{tab:chi}, we conclude that incorporating Keplerian orbital motion into BAGLE is necessary to create best-fit models that fit well for complex lightcurves.